mhigbee21/Igniter.js/README.md

 # igniter.js

-Igniter.js gives you the power to get thing done in a very small package...
+igniter.js gives you the power to get thing done in a very small package...
 The minified version is around 5k!
-Just include the js file and you're ready to start coding...
-Igniter.js uses jquery like syntax.
+Just include the js file and you're ready to start coding... igniter.js uses jquery like syntax. igniter.js is not a jquery replacement, it is designed to be much smaller than jquery. igniter.js was designed to do most of the things that people use jquery to do in a much smaller package.

  ```
 <script src="..js/igniter.js"></script>